 Jesse Miles grew up in Central California, where his ancestors had arrived from Arkansas and Oklahoma during the Dust Bowl migration.
 When he was eleven years old, his father took him on a business trip to Los Angeles.
 While his father was in meetings at the State building, Jessie walked around downtown L.A., saw a movie, and bought a Dragnet water pistol.
 While gazing at the ocean from the Santa Monica Bluffs, he decided he wanted to live in L.A.

 During his college years in Orange County and Los Angeles, his part-time and summer jobs included work as an insurance investigator in the Hollywood area.
 That work experience provided some thought-provoking insights into the human condition and laid part of the foundation for his writing detective novels.

 FAQs with Jesse Miles

 What made you want to write?

-Soon after I started my corporate career, I went through a phase where I read all the Raymond Chandler mysteries back to back.
-After the first chapter of the first book, I was reading the pages voraciously.
-The prose jumped off the page and smacked me in the face.
+Soon after I started my corporate career, I went through a phase where I read all the Raymond Chandler mysteries back-to-back.
+The stories jumped off the page and smacked me in the face.
 I had never seen words used so economically and so effectively.
 I knew then that I had to write L.A. private detective fiction.
 This was a big turnaround for me.
 I had been a science fiction reader since I was ten years old.
-I had entertained the idea of writing science fiction, but not crime fiction.
+When I was a teenager, I entertained the idea of writing science fiction, but not crime fiction.

 How did the Jack Salvo character come into being?

 My full-time job and youthful restlessness made writing difficult, but I hacked away over the years, and the Jack Salvo character slowly began to take shape.
 I read Ross MacDonald, Mickey Spillane, Elmore Leonard, Robert Parker, Robert Crais, Michael Connelly, and others.
 I read some of their novels a second and third time.
 I read Raymond Chandler again and again, with a special reverence.
 I watched a lot of detective films and TV shows, trying to keep track of the clues and guess the outcome.